Police nab suspect in Q8 bus shooting

 The shooting that occurred on Thursday reminded D’Souza about the death of D’aja Robinson, 14, on the Q6 bus in Jamaica in 2013.

 D’aja, of South Jamaica, was killed after leaving a birthday party at night.
-Instead of walking six blocks home in the rain she decided to hop on an idle Q6 bus, according to her mother, Shadia Sands said in 2013.
+Instead of walking six blocks home in the rain she decided to hop on an idle Q6 bus, her mother, Shadia Sands, said in 2013.
 She was killed by a single shot fired from outside the bus.

 At the press conference, Patrol Borough Queens South Deputy Chief Jerry O’Sullivan displayed a picture of the gun that was allegedly apprehended from Adams.